Portfolio-Allan-Rolle/100AngularChallenges/README.md

 39. Build a simple pop-up component that is shown on click above the element.
 40. Build a countdown timer component that outputs the days, hours, minutes and seconds.
 41. Build a singleton service that calls the snackbar from any page.
+42. Create 2 select dropdowns.
+When selecting a continent, show countries only from selected continent in 2nd dropdown.